Bulgarian protests for cheaper energy intensify

-Public anger with power monopolies in the European Union’s poorest member forced right-of-center Prime Minister Boiko Borisov’s cabinet to resign and has put the country on track for an early election by May.
+Public anger with power monopolies in the European Union’s poorest member forced right-of-centre Prime Minister Boiko Borisov’s cabinet to resign and has put the country on track for an early election by May.

 Although Borisov’s government managed to maintain fiscal stability since taking power in 2009, belt-tightening has held back growth and driven up unemployment.